 Here’s how to determine whether you will benefit by refinancing your mortgage.

-2 major types of refinances are:
+2 major types of refinances:

 - Rate-and-term refinancing to save money.
-Typically, you refinance your remaining balance for a lower interest rate and a term you can afford.
-(The term is the number of years it will take to repay the loan.)
+Typically, you refinance your remaining balance for a lower interest rate and a loan term you can afford.
+(The loan term is the number of years it will take to repay the loan.)

 Other reasons people refinance: to replace an adjustable-rate mortgage with a fixed-rate loan, to settle a divorce or to eliminate FHA mortgage insurance.

 Know how long it will take to break even

 Mortgage closing costs can total thousands of dollars.
 To decide whether a refinance makes sense, calculate the break-even point — the time it will take for the mortgage refinance to pay for itself.

 Break-even point = Total closing costs ÷ monthly savings

 30 months to break even = $3,000 in closing costs ÷ $100 a month in savings

 If you plan to keep the house for less than the break-even time, you probably should stay in your current mortgage.